RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 Finally reboot your Pi by running "sudo restart"

 ####Your Raspberry Pi Should now be ready for scratching!
+####You will now need to connect to your Raspberry Pi using VNC.
+See the guide "connectingToVNC" in the handyTipsGuides folder on how to connect.

 Programming with Scratch